Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

-For any newcomer to photography looking for the best point and shoot camera, you would be remiss if you snubbed the Nikon Coolpix B500—especially if you’re ready to graduate from the flash of a smartphone camera.
+For any newcomer to photography looking for the best point-and-shoot camera, you would be remiss if you snubbed the Nikon Coolpix B500—especially if you’re ready to graduate from the flash of a smartphone camera.
 It provides the basic functions you need in a digital camera while still being easy to use and healthy for your wallet.
+Check out our best digital camera list for more great products.

 The Nikon Coolpix B500 provides a superb option for any fledgling photographer, thanks to its quality build, performance, and pricing.